Adhyanth29/forking-exercise/cauliflower_tacos.md

 We are avid meat eaters, but these vegetarian tacos are one of our go-tos in Peru.
 If you can make the pickles with Peruvian aji amarillo, please do.
-- Marinate cauliflower with spice mix
+- Marinate cauliflower with hot spice mix
 - Roast cauliflower
 - Pickled chilis and vegetables
 - Caramelized red onions